kpssolutions52-cloud/friendly-umbrella/docs/user-guide/getting-started.md

 ## Need Help?

+- Check the [User Registration and Role Management Guide](./user-registration-and-roles.md) for registration and user management details
 - Check the [Supplier Guide](./supplier-guide.md) for detailed supplier instructions
 - Check the [Company Guide](./company-guide.md) for detailed company instructions
 - Review the [API Testing Guide](./api-testing.md) for API access